NHOrus/srwq-compilation/episode-09.md

 He lets out a long, weary sigh.

-ANYTHING TO SAY, OR SHALL WE SLOWLY BACK AWAY?
-Anonymous Thu 04 Feb 2010 21:42:40 No.4478472 Report
->>4478463
->the Assault Landers at the bottom of the sea

-WE MADE HIS LIFE WORSE

-FFFFFFFFFFFFFFFFFFFFFFFF NO
-Anonymous Thu 04 Feb 2010 21:45:05 No.4478480 Report
->>4472893
-Stop spamming www. anon
-talk
-. com thanks.
-Sanger Zombolt!
-Thu 04 Feb 2010 21:49:40 No.4478484 Report
-Quoted By: >>4478494 >>4478495 >>4478543
->>4478463
-FUCK YOU FOR MAKING ME FEEL BAD!

-You know what?
-Fuck it.
-Let's build a REAL grungust when we get to Brazil.

-Tell him we will!
-Anonymous Thu 04 Feb 2010 21:51:40 No.4478488 Report
->>4478463
-Cheer up emo dad...
-Stealthyboy !fchRKomfls Thu 04 Feb 2010 21:51:40 No.4478489 Report
-Quoted By: >>4478543
->>4478425
->Relucant Yet Competent Hero #27793
-That's why I say we turn him into a complete badass.
->>4478463
-Johnathan... ;__;
-He needs to be comforted.
-Unfortunately, we are Katina Tarask.
-The nearest he'll get is probably pity sex.
-Anonymous Thu 04 Feb 2010 21:53:40 No.4478494 Report
-Quoted By: >>4478505 >>4478517 >>4478543
->>4478484
-Yeah !
-Some BBG (Big Baddass Grungust) with a revoler Drill !!!
-View SameGoogleiqdbSauceNAO CopY 1265276845843.png, 534KiB, 1000x514
-Sanger Zombolt!
-Thu 04 Feb 2010 21:53:40 No.4478495 Report
-Quoted By: >>4478500 >>4478510 >>4478543
->>4478484
-Arado was part of the School and knows all about the mech lines in his worlds, right?

-And he becomes badass and intelligent when he or his friends are in mortal danger?

-Let's make him tell us how to make a grungust, or else he will get his balls crushed with the Raioh's lightning fall.
-Then we build it when we get the chance.
-Anonymous Thu 04 Feb 2010 21:54:40 No.4478500 Report
-Quoted By: >>4478511
->>4478495
-Okay knowing about robot types does not mean you understand the engineering behind them.
-Anonymous Thu 04 Feb 2010 21:55:40 No.4478505 Report
-Quoted By: >>4478517
->>4478494
-And a gigantic jet magnum!
-And a gigantic Oxtongue Rifle!
-Anonymous Thu 04 Feb 2010 21:56:40 No.4478506 Report
-Quoted By: >>4478543
-Clearly the only option is to steal the Fortress Wing from the EFA, grab the Assault Lander back once we've done that, mount a drill on the Fortress wing so we have enough for the shoulders then form GRUNGUST TYPE 3 CUSTOM!
-Stealthyboy !fchRKomfls Thu 04 Feb 2010 21:57:40 No.4478510 Report
->>4478495
->Implying Arado isn't a complete moron.
-...
-Although I'm in agreement about letting Johnathan design/make a new Grungust.
-Sanger Zombolt!
-Thu 04 Feb 2010 21:57:40 No.4478511 Report
-Quoted By: >>4478543
->>4478500
-But Kazahara does know the overall gist of making a grungust.
-He has the basics, Arado provides the cherry topping.

-GENTLEMEN, WE WILL CREATE THE BIGGEST AND MOST BADASS GRUNGUST THIS WORLD HAS EVER KNOWN.

-We need drawfags!
-Shas'El Thu 04 Feb 2010 21:59:40 No.4478516 Report
-Quoted By: >>4478543
-FUCK YEAH GRUNGUST

-Those bitches won't know what hit them.
-Anonymous Thu 04 Feb 2010 21:59:40 No.4478517 Report
-Quoted By: >>4478543 >>4478558 >>4478669
->>4478494
->>4478505
-Gigantic Jet Revolver Drill Magnum ! sounds decent enouth
-Anonymous Thu 04 Feb 2010 22:06:40 No.4478543 Report
-Quoted By: >>4478552
->>4478484
->>4478489
->>4478494
->>4478495
->>4478506
->>4478511
->>4478516
->>4478517

-you ditched the closest thing we had to a grungust and now you want grungusts

-indecisive fucks

-not that i mind actually

-i want to have a real grungust who is actualy worth the space it takes Stealthyboy !fchRKomfls Thu 04 Feb 2010 22:08:40 No.4478552 Report
->>4478543
->you ditched the closest thing we had to a grungust and now you want grungusts

-See your own post

->i want to have a real grungust who is actualy worth the space it takes Jerid Messa !!AbDOcayw4O/ Thu 04 Feb 2010 22:09:40 No.4478557 Report Crap now I feel bad for locking away the Assault Lander.
-We should cheer him up and talk about plans for an actual Grungust once we get to Brazil or Van's awesome Inspector quality factories.
-Then go talk to Rio, she probably has some interesting stuff to talk about.
-Anonymous Thu 04 Feb 2010 22:09:40 No.4478558 Report
->>4478517
-With the biggest sword in the entire universe!

-Goldion......CUTTEEEEEEEEEEEER!
-Sciencegar Sciencebolt Thu 04 Feb 2010 22:14:40 No.4478581 Report
-Quoted By: >>4478591 >>4478605 >>4478669
 "Well...maybe the best way to help him would be to make him a new Grungust!"

 Johnathan looks up at this.
 "What?"